jaho1986/InterviewQuestions/Microservices.md

 #### What is Event Sourcing?

 Defines an approach where all the changes that are made to an object or entity are stored as a sequence of immutable events to an event store, as opposed to storing just the current state.
+In CQRS and Event Sourcing once a command is handled and Event is raised, it's stored to the Event Store and published to an Event Bus.

 ![enter image description here](https://github.com/jaho1986/InterviewQuestions/blob/main/cqrs_event.png)